Department of Neighborhood Service Reference Guide

 jurisdiction of where the animal resides.

-For more information call the Nuisance & Environmental Health Section at 286-2268.
+For more information call the DNS Residential Section at 286-2268.

 Migrating roaches are roaches visibly seen moving from one home to another.
 An exact address must be given to the